 Folkington is a village about 6 miles north of Eastbourne in East Sussex.
 It is mainly farmland and nestles in a valley cut into the Downs on Folkington Road off the A27.
 The village is actually pronounced “Fowington” and its history can be traced back to the Domesday Book.
 It centres around Folkington Manor and the associated stables and comprises just a few houses and a Church.

 Six houses in Fursby Avenue are located within the Suburb.
 They are numbers 50, 52, 54, 61, 63 and 65 all of which sit on the west side of Dollis Brook.

 There does not appear to be a village or town called Fursby in the UK!

 There are seventy-four houses in Linkside numbering 1 to 98 except there are no numbers 13 and no odd numbers from 51 to 97 but there is a number 11A.

 Linkside is not a Sussex village and was named as it is located adjacent to the golf course.

-There are eighty-nine houses in Lullington Garth numbering 1 to 90 except there is no number 13.
+There are ninety houses in Lullington Garth numbering 1 to 90.
+There is no number 13.